 Being a good manager means acknowledging that your drivers have other obligations they must tend to outside of the job they do for you.
 Flying off the handle when someone has a family emergency or scheduling your driver to be on the road for weeks at a time away from their loved ones is not what being a good manager is about.
 Have compassion, be understanding and it will help you in succeeding over time.

-One mistake managers often make is making decision strictly based on what they want.
+One mistake managers often make is making decisions strictly based on what they want.
 When you are addressing your team make sure to think of everyone and speak as though you have done so.
-This means avoiding using words like “me” and “I” and instead speaking in broader terms like “we” and “us”.
+This means avoiding using words like “me” and “I” and using inclusive language like “we” and “us”.
 You want every driver to be on a united front and you want that front to be the same one you are on as well.
 Don’t get greedy, do what is best for everyone.
 It is your responsibility to do so.